 This is the result, in draft form.
 It will take a lot more collaboration to move ahead, as it is more than just a funding strategy, but there is broad support for these principles and plan which has been developed at the grassroots, by the bikers who love to ride our trails.

-As other projects have progressed, and business and community survey results for destination management planning have been collated, it is clear that the protection and enhancement of our environment is top of the list for many people.
+As other projects have progressed, and business and community survey results for destination management planning have been collated, it is clear that the protection and enhancement of our environment are top of the list for many people.
 This is reflected in the environmental focus of the strategy and actions to nurture the natural environment in the areas of impact.
 This is a requirement for all future projects.